Benakone/Capstone_Class_2024/Technical Technique Presentation .md

 - Enhanced decision-making through access to clean and accurate data.

 ## Implementation Plan
-- Timeline for the preparation of the presentation: 10Days
+- Timeline for the preparation of the presentation: 8 Hours

 - Resources required (software, hardware, etc.): Software:
 - Python, PostgreSQL, Jupyter Notebook.